 Remember that you can refresh on demand the data of your reports up to a limited number of times per day and a limited number of times a month (n times in January, n times in February, etc.).
 You’ll see a counter of the number of data refresh operations still available for the current day in the data refresh pop up box.
-If from the counter you see that you don’t have any more data refresh operations available for the current day and you need more of them, please contact the Customer Success Team (if your plan includes this option) or reach out to Docebo support.
+If from the counter you see that you don’t have any more data refresh operations available for the current day and you need more of them, please contact the Customer Experience Team (if your plan includes this option) or reach out to Docebo support.

 Please note that, for example, if you use this functionality three times in January, then the remaining number of times available aren’t saved for the following month, but they are reset.
 At the beginning of each month, you will have the same number of data refresh operations to use during the month.

 If you launch a data refresh operation when it’s close to midnight, your data refresh on demand request won’t be executed and an automatic update of data is carried out instead right after midnight (please read the Automatic Updates of Data in Your Reports section of this article for further information).
 In this way, your data is updated to an even more recent version (at midnight) and you won’t use one of the limited number of data refresh operations available to you.